 - Staphylococcus aureus

 Symptoms occur suddenly.
-They are due to the bacteria growing in number inside the body.
+They are due to the bacteria growing in large numbers inside the body.
 Symptoms include:

 - Fever and chills

 The infection with bacteria causes bleeding throughout the body, which causes:

 - Disseminated intravascular coagulation in which small blood clots cut off blood supply to the organs